ijc8/ijc8.github.io/research/index.md

 permalink: /research/
 ---

-TurboTrack
+BackTrack
 ---
-TurboTrack is a system for RFID localization developed by the [Signal Kinetics](https://www.media.mit.edu/groups/signal-kinetics/overview/) group under [Fadel Adib](https://www.mit.edu/~fadel/).
-RFID tags are normally used to identify people and goods, but our technology enables determining their position in 3D space as well.
+BackTrack (Backscatter Tracker) is a system for RFID localization I developed in the [Signal Kinetics](https://www.media.mit.edu/groups/signal-kinetics/overview/) group under [Fadel Adib](https://www.mit.edu/~fadel/), building on the lab's work on [RFind](https://www.media.mit.edu/projects/rfid-localization/overview/) and [TurboTrack](https://www.media.mit.edu/projects/turbotrack-3d-backscatter-localization-for-fine-grained/overview/).
+RFID tags are normally used to determine the identity of people and goods, but this system enables determining their position in space as well.
 RFID tags are particularly useful as localization targets due to their low cost, ubiquity, and battery-free operation.
+I built a frequency-hopping system that provided higher framerates while requiring lower sampling rates, compared to prior systems, with the goal of exploring and enhancing the feasibility of RFID localization as an input for interactive applications.

-I am currently building the next iteration of this system, aiming to improve range, multi-tag tracking, cost and practiality, and more.
-I hope to make the system more practical for interactive and especially musical applications, so watch this space for demos!
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Ig7wVQ9mWcU?cc_load_policy=1" frameborder="0" allowfullscreen></iframe>{: style="display: block; margin: auto"}

 ConcertCue
 ---